Firigion/scarpets/README.md

 For once, the [video](https://www.youtube.com/watch?v=Q6GULuQjgxQ&t=1s) is fully up to date with the features.

 # Spirals
 A nice app to make spirals with a few options.
 To use it, put `spirals.sc` in your scrpits folder and load it with `/script load spirals global`.
 After that, all functions will be available with the command `/spirals`.
-If you can't access the scripts folder, copy the contents of `spirals.mccmd` into a command block and power it.
+If you can't access the scripts folder of your world save, copy the contents of `spirals.mccmd` into a command block and power it.
 All functions will be available with `/script run <function_name>`.

-Available commands:
+### Commands
 * `spiral`: takes radius, separation between cycles of the spiral, total height and material.
 It will produce a spiral centered around the player.
 For example, to make a stone spiral with radius 10 and step 5 that makes 10 total cycles to reacha  height of 50: `/spirals spiral 10 5 50 'stone`.
 If you loaded with the command block, you'd do `/script run spiral(10, 5, 50, 'stone')`.
 * `antispiral`: the same as spiral, but it turns the other way.
-* `multi_spiral`: same as spiral, but takes one extra argument (before material) to decide how many spirals to draw.
+* `multispiral`: same as spiral, but takes one extra argument (before material) to decide how many spirals to draw.
+* `antimultispiral`: you know, like multi spiral, but anti.

-This three commands have a counterpart in `spiral_template`, `antispiral_template` and `multi_spiral_template`.
+This four commands have a counterpart in `spiral_template`, `antispiral_template` and `multi_spiral_template`.
 These commands, intead of using a material to make a one wide spiral, will take in a template and copy it around to make the spiral.
-To select the template, graba golden sword and use left and right click to define the area.
+To select the template, grab a golden sword and use left and right click to define the area.
 Read about the replace app to see how to use it.
 Of course, these commands dont take a `material` parameter.

-If you don't want to stand the place you want to be the center of the spiral, you can also define a center with the third position.
+If you don't want to stand in the place you want to be the center of the spiral, you can also define a center with the third position.
 To set it, shift right click with your sword where you want it to be (if you aren't looking at a block, it will be set at your feet).

+### Settings
+You also have a bunch of options to further customize your spiral making experience.
+To avoid cluttering the commands, these are done via settings.
+To access the settings menu run `settings`, and click your way through the options.
+Some of them are togglable and the corresponding command is `toggle_<option_name>`, some of them take an argument to set, which you can do with `set_<option_name> <value>`.

+Current settings available are:
+* `show_pos`: toggle to show/hide markers and box showing selection.
+Default: `true`.
+* `paste_with_air`: toggle to generate spiral from template counting or disregarding air.
+Default: `false`.
+* `replace_block`: toggle to generate complete spiral, or generate it only replacing certain block.
+Instead of using the block to replace as an argument, when this option is enabled, the app wil take whatever block you have in your offhand and replace that one.
+For stuff you can't easily get in item form, there are a few aliases: hold a feather to replace air, an eye of ender to replace end portals, a flint and steel to replace nether portals and the corresponding buckets for liquids.
+Default: `false`.
+* `slope_mode`: toggle between slope mode (value `true`) and pitch mode (value`false`).
+The second argument of the spiral making commands defines how fast the spiral grows.
+In pitch mode, the number represents the height diference between full revolutions of a spiral, while in slope mode, it represents how many blocks it should go up for every block moved horizontaly.
+You can use floats like 0.5 to move one block up every second horizontal block.
+Default: `false`.
+* `axis`: one of `x`, `y` and `z`.
+Defines the axis about which the spiral is generated.
+Default: `'y'`.
+* `max_template_size`: a safeguard to avoid using templates that would kill your game, because you misclicked the position selector.
+This limit counts the actual temaplte volume if `paste_with_air` is `true`, or only the non air blocks, if it's `false`, meaning you can still paste a very large very saprse tempalte.
+Default is a rather conservative value, you can increase it a bunch if you trust your computer's power.
+Default: `100`.
+* `undo_history_size`: sets the amount of stories the undo command saves, efectively defining how many mistakes you can fix.
+Default: `100`.

+### Undo
+We have an `undo` command.
+It takes one argument defining how many steps back you want to go.
+To undo your last three spirals made , just use `undo 3`.
+Ez pz.
+Note that multispirals save to separate stories, so to completly undo a double spiral, you ened to use `undo 2`.

+The undo functionality comes with one extra command: `go_to_story <number>`.
+This works like `undo`, but instead of undoing the last `<number>` actions, it skips all of them but the last one.
+So, if you made three spirals and do `go_to_story 3`, it will undo the first spiral you made.
+Bare in mind, this might have some odd behaviours, because all the `undo` functions do is paste back whatever the spiral replaced.
+So if you make a spiral, then replace some of it with another spiral and then undo only the first one, it will put back in place whatever *it* replcaed, cutting through the new spiral.

+### Videos
-Made a [video](https://youtu.be/WL9Pl3eaFaU) for all these functions, except multi spiral, which you can see in this [other video](https://youtu.be/sMGKnUiST6E).
-Also made a third [video](https://youtu.be/o8xU7nN55jI) showing the shit + right click thing.
+Made a [video](https://youtu.be/WL9Pl3eaFaU) for all the functions, except multi spiral, which you can see in this [other video](https://youtu.be/sMGKnUiST6E).
+Also made a third [video](https://youtu.be/o8xU7nN55jI) showing the shift + right click thing.
+After that I did a separate [video](https://www.youtube.com/watch?v=Im9Do0zVg8w) on some of the settings and [another one](https://www.youtube.com/watch?v=qeGa9eZy8PA) about the undo functions.
+I make them as i go, don't judge me.